aleshaleksey/fansys23/skills.md

 - **Special**:
   - Persuade checks for "Carouse" and "Request" always fail against a "Nemesis".
   - "Carouse" cannot move a relationship to "Sworn".
   - A "persuade" will only work on "nemesis" under circumstances where their goals are almost certain to fail otherwise, and sometimes not even then.
 - **Take care**: No.
 - **Try again**: Yes, once, with disadvantage.
 Subsequent checks automatically fail until circumstances change.

-__CHA: Perform__
+#### Perform

 Put on a show or act, using word or play, song or dance, instrumentals or baffoonery or any number of other means.
 This can either be done to earn a living, distract attention, carouse or gain information.
 A performance typically lasts at least a minute.

 - **Carouse**: Can be used to shift relationships one step in either direction between "hostile" and "friendly" for yourself or a different entity.
 (See "Persuade" rules.)
 - **Distract**: Make a perform roll vs a threshold of the target's Wis save.
 On a success the target has disadvantage on "observe" and "sense motive" checks while your performance continues.
 If the target gets snake eyes, it is "charmed" for the duration of your performance.
 - **Gather information**: Works as a "knowledge" skill with a scope limited to what the entities at the performance would know.
 - **General descriptors by roll result**
   - 4: My 3 year old's screams are less painful to listen to.
   - 8: Basically Begging.
   - 12: Amateur Busking.
   - 16: Enjoyable professional performance.
   - 20: A memorable performance.
   - 24: An impressive performance worthy of a famous bard.
   - 30: A performance worthy of the royal court.
   - 36: A dragon might kidnap you just to fall asleep to your lullaby.
   - 50: This music can quite literally sway the gods or raise the dead.

-##### Kit and tool Descriptions
+#### Kit and tool Descriptions

+Empty.